 In this example, we intentionally included a partition wall to create visual separation between the entry and the kitchen.
 On one side, this wall has built-in cabinetry and hooks to store coats and belongings, and on the other, it serves as a pantry.
 In addition to storage, the wall defines the space and allows it to work as a dining area, an office, or both, depending on the time of day.
 Without the wall, the space would feel as though it were designed exclusively for a dining area.

-The rendering below demonstrates how the same space can function in multiple ways to suit different lifestyles, easily adapting to meet the needs of the renter.
+The rendering below demonstrates how the same space can function in multiple ways to suit different lifestyles, easily adapting to meet the renter’s needs.

 In this plan, the built-in workstation proves that a flex space doesn’t need to be an entire room to be impactful.
 This desk area thoughtfully maximizes the square footage of the unit, creating more purposeful space.
 The desk can be used as a workstation, cocktail bar, or a small crafting area.